 To count the days: If you have symptoms, Day 0 is your first day of symptoms.
 Day 1 is the first full day after your symptoms developed.
 If you do not have symptoms, Day 0 is the day your positive test was taken.
 Day 1 is the first full day after your positive test was taken.

 CA Notify is a free service that allows you to find out if you were exposed to COVID-19.
 You can also notify others if you test positive, while remaining anonymous.
 Your personal information is never collected, so you and those around you can stay safe.
 Visit CANotify.CA.gov to sign up.

 LACDPH encourages residents and employees to report businesses that are in violation of LACDPH Health Officer Order protocols.
 Please do not contact the City of Signal Hill to report a violation.
 Instead, please call L.A.
 County at 888-700-9995 or visit http://www.ph.lacounty.gov/media/Coronavirus/ to report non-compliance.

-Physical distancing reduces the risk of virus transmission, and is required when you are out in public and around others who are not in your household.
-Please stay six feet apart from other people while away from home as much as possible.
-Learn more about social distancing (PDF) from LACDPH.
-Many people who are infected with COVID-19 do not have symptoms and may not know they can spread the virus to others.
+Physical distancing reduces the risk of virus transmission, and is especially important if you are not fully vaccinated or are around someone who is not fully vaccinated.
+Physical distancing means to stay six feet apart from other people while away from home as much as possible.

 We encourage you to use trusted sources to stay up-to-date.
 We will keep this page updated with information from the Los Angeles County Department of Public Health, the California Department of Public Health, and the CDC.
 Please visit their websites directly for a wealth of information on COVID-19.
 You may also dial 2-1-1 for information and resources directly from L.A.
 County.